 Master Sergeant Jeremiah Ross (Ret.) is a 1994 graduate of Daniel Boone High School.
-He has a Bachelor’s Degree from Liberty University and is currently pursuing a Master’s degree in Higher Education Administration from the University of Louisville.
+He has a Bachelor’s Degree from Liberty University and a Master’s degree in Higher Education Administration from the University of Louisville.

 MSG Ross served for over 24 years as an Infantryman in the United States Army and has been stationed at Ft Polk, Ft Bragg.
 Ft Wainwright, Joint Base Elmendorf Richardson, Ft Knox and Ft Benning.
 Throughout his career He has served as a mortarman and rifleman as well as a Weapons Company First Sergeant.
 His broadening assignment included duties as a drill sergeant, infantry professional development NCO as well serving as the Senior Military Instructor at Carson Newman University.